Lecturer in Heritage and Contemporary Art, UG Admissions Tutor

 Intersecting Practices: assessing the role and impact of contemporary at in heritage spaces.
 In collaboration with Pavilion, Huddersfield University and the Bronte Parsonage Museum, Haworth.
 Seminar series and and public workshop.

-Curating: Methodist Art Collection at the Bronte Parsonage Museum
+2014: Artists of Faith, Methodist Art Collection at the Bronte Parsonage Museum

 December 2012 – February 2013: Wildness Between Lines, Leeds College of Art, Leeds